Taylor Swift Is Coming Back To Spotify And Her Fans Are Losing Their Minds

 Her fans were ecstatic:

-And it wasn't lost on Twitter users that noted Swift rival Katy Perry's album Witness comes out tomorrow.
+And it wasn't lost on Twitter users who noted Swift rival Katy Perry's album Witness comes out tomorrow.

 Happy listening!